jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     E476: Invalid command: mylist

-If Vim  is able to  look for `->`  on the next line  in the first  two snippets,
+If Vim is  able to look for `->`  on the next line in the  first three snippets,
 could it do the same in the last snippet?

 ---